Mood Disorder Treatment

-Mood disorders are a category of mental health disorders in which the underlying problem primarily affects a person’s emotional state or mood.
-This emotional state affects how the person views the world.
+Mood disorders are more than just a bad mood.
+They’re a category of mental health disorders.
+The primary underlying problem affects people’s emotional state or mood.
+In turn, this emotional state affects how they view the world.

-Mood disorders significantly disrupt people’s lives, often impairing their ability to function normally at work, school and in social functions, and negatively impacting their relationships.
-According to the National Institutes of Health, about 20 percent of the U.S. population will experience a mood disorder at some point in their lifetime.
-During any given year, about 9.5 percent of people have a mood disorder, with 4.3 percent classified as severe.
-Women are 50 percent more likely than men to experience a mood disorder.
+Mood disorders significantly disrupt people’s lives.
+They often impair their ability to function normally at work, school and in social functions.
+Depression and mood disorders negatively impact relationships.
+According to the National Institutes of Health, about 20% of the U.S. population will experience a mood disorder at some point in their lifetime.
+Furthermore, during any given year, about 9.5% of people have a mood disorder, with 4.3% classified as severe.
+Women are 50% more likely than men to experience a depressive disorder.

-- Bipolar Disorder – Characterized by extreme high and low moods, bipolar disorder can greatly interfere with a person’s ability to function in everyday life.
-Most of the time bipolar disorder requires medication to regulate the extreme moods that people cycle through.
-During the “highs” a person with bipolar disorder may feel elated and invincible with extreme bursts of productivity, while the “lows” may leave them despondent, depressed and potentially suicidal.
+Bipolar disorder is also known as manic depression.
+Manic depression and bipolar disorder have symptoms of extreme high and low moods.
+Bipolar disorder can greatly interfere with people’s ability to function in everyday life.
+Most of the time bipolar disorder requires mood stabilizers to regulate the extreme moods that people cycle through.
+During the “highs” a person with bipolar disorder may feel elated and invincible with extreme bursts of productivity.
+The “lows,” or depressed mood may leave them despondent and potentially suicidal.

-- Dysthymia – A milder form of depression than major depression, dysthymia (or persistent depressive disorder) can nevertheless be disruptive to an individual’s life and affects nearly 11 million Americans.
-Dysthymia is a chronic form of depression with symptoms lasing for two years or more.
-In addition to a low mood, people with dysthymia may experience insomnia, fatigue, hopelessness, apathy, social isolation and other difficulties.
+Dysthymia (or persistent depressive disorder) is a milder form of depression than major depression.
+It can nevertheless be disruptive to people’s lives.
+Persistent depressive disorder affects nearly 11 million Americans.
+Dysthymia is a chronic form of depression with symptoms lasting for two years or more.
+In addition to a depressed mood, people with dysthymia may experience:

-- Major Depression – People with clinical depression are plagued by overwhelming feelings of despair and hopelessness.
-For a major depression diagnosis, symptoms must last for at least two weeks.
-Common major depression symptoms include: fatigue, worthlessness, insomnia, hopelessness, unexplained physical ailments, weight loss/gain and thoughts of suicide.
+People with major depressive disorders are plagued by overwhelming feelings of despair and hopelessness.
+Symptoms must last for at least two weeks for a major depression diagnosis.
+Common major depressive disorder symptoms include:

-- Seasonal Affective Disorder – A persistent low mood that typically coincides with winter weather, SAD is a common form of depression that affects around 3 million people every year.
-Symptoms include insomnia, agitation, anxiety, depression and changes in appetite.
+Seasonal affective disorder includes persistent low or depressed moods that typically coincide with winter weather.
+SAD is a common form of depression that affects around 3 million people every year.
+Seasonal affective disorder symptoms include:

-- Mood Disorder Related to Another Health Condition – As the name suggests this condition is characterized by a depressed mood or elated/agitated mood brought about by an injury, chronic or terminal illness.
+As the name suggests, this condition is characterized by a depressed mood or agitated/elated mood brought about by:

 Mood Disorder Symptoms

 The symptoms of mood disorders vary from person to person and depend on the type of mood disorder.
-However, generally, symptoms may include some or many of the following:
+Mood disorder symptoms may include some or many of the following: